cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/sideloadly-archive/installing-p0laris-sideloadly.md

 Due to how custom applications are installed to the device, in most cases you will need to reinstall the p0laris jailbreak application to your device every 7 days from your computer.

-We will use the PlumeImpactor tool to install the p0laris jailbreak application to your iOS device for use in the next step.
+We will use the Sideloadly tool to install the p0laris jailbreak application to your iOS device for use in the next step.

 ## Downloads